SAP-archive/karydia/docs/demos/overview.md

-## Overview of Features provided by karydia
+## Overview of Features provided by Karydia
 ### Invert the Pod Defaults
 The following screenshot shows the pod specification without the usage of Karydia:
 * Service accout token is mounted